jcorbin/hexant/stream.md

 - maybe just write a custom parser and drop nearley
 - META: subsume the old `TODO.md` file

+# 2022-04-16

-# WIP
+## WIP

-Reading... orienting...

-- working toward a working dev server again
+Porting towards a working dev server again.

-  - browser kicks 404s for `node_modules/...` things like `gutentag`; will probably just need to drop system/gutentag right away
+- either comlete ESMification of yesterday's progress, or back it out for another future round of uplift
+- fix the gutenacht raf gap
+- continue code uplift

+## Done

 # 2022-04-15

 - opened back up for the first time in over 5 years, started sketching a plan
 - renamed `master` branch to `main`
 - started npm uplift
-  - dropped old `html-inline` based build, as it's not been mainstained and has critical transitive vulnerabilityes under `npm audit`
+  - dropped old `html-inline` based build, as it's not been maintained and has critical transitive vulnerabilities under `npm audit`
+- switched to snowpack, including a port of my glsl loader
+- excised gutentag
+  - classified `Prompt` and `Hexant` in passing
+  - switching to simpler component wiring along the way